Skip to content

 The registrar is a central service that holds the enrolled agent inventory and their AIK (Attestation Identity Key) certificates.
 When an agent enrolls, the registrar verifies its EK certificate against the TPM manufacturer’s CA, establishes the AIK, and records the device.

-On each polling cycle, Keylime verifies:
+On each pushed attestation, Keylime verifies:

 • The TPM quote is signed by the agent’s AIK (proving it came from a registered TPM)